ls1intum/Artemis/docs/user/exercises/quiz.rst

     - **Categories**: Type the category for the quiz exercise.

     - **Difficulty**: Select the difficulty level among Easy, Medium and Hard.
-It is possible to select No level.
+It is possible to select No Level.

     - **Duration**: Provide the time in minutes and seconds for students to solve the quiz exercise.

-    - **Options**: Choose between presenting the questions in Random order or not.
+    - **Options**: Choose between presenting the questions in random order or not.

     - **Batch Mode**: Batch Mode controls how students can participate in the quiz.